 We just need to use sugar-free versions of cocoa powder and baking chocolate, and almond flour instead of regular flour.

 Overall, one of these gorgeous chocolatey muffins will set you back only 2g net carbs!

 Are you serious?
 Can I eat chocolate on a low-carb diet?

 Yes, absolutely.
-Chocolate has a bad reputation as a dieter’s enemy number one, but in fact, it’s not the chocolate per se that is the problem, but the vast amounts of sugar that tend to get added to chocolate bars.
+Chocolate has a bad reputation as the dieter’s enemy number one.
+But it’s not the chocolate per se that is the problem, but the vast amounts of sugar that are added to chocolate bars.

 There are sugar-free chocolates and cocoa powders in the world, and that’s what you should be getting.
-Read more about chocolate on a low-carb diet in my earlier post on this subject.
+Read more about chocolate on a low-carb diet.

 Note for those on Atkins Induction – although small amounts of sugar-free cocoa powder are permitted on Induction, almond flour is not, so this muffin recipe won’t be suitable for you yet.
 Do come back once you are past Induction and on OWL!
 In the meanwhile please check out this list of Atkins Induction desserts.